Yoshiyahu Yosef Pinto: Rabbinic career

 students in training.
 The organization also has two schools for girls in Ashdod and a training school in Ashkelon.
 One of the Israeli locations provides money for living expenses to 180 widowed women.
 Several yeshivas or religious schools located in the United States and Israel and sponsors a charitable organization that provides food for Israeli families in need.
 Pinto's center in Ashod has four synagogues that serve more than 1,200 worshippers, a yeshiva with over 300 full-time students, and a soup kitchen that provides 3,000 meals a day.
 Pinto has also established a network of yeshivas in Israel, Los Angeles, Miami, and New York in the U.S.

-In October 2010, Pinto led thousands to Silistra, Bulgaria, for an annual pilgrimage in homage of Eliezer Papo.
+In October 2010, Pinto led thousands to Silistra in Bulgaria, for an annual pilgrimage in homage of Eliezer Papo.
 During his stay in Bulgaria, Pinto held a meeting with 80 Jewish American businessmen, asking them to invest $5 billion in the Israeli economy.

+In April 2019, Rabbi Yoshiyahu Yosef Pinto was appointed and officially installed as the Chief Rabbi of Morocco, becoming the first person to hold this position in modern times.
+The ceremony, held in Casablanca with senior government officials and Jewish community leaders in attendance, was conducted with the blessing of King Mohammed VI.
+Pinto, a descendant of Haim Pinto of Essaouira who had been residing in Morocco since 2017, was tasked with providing spiritual leadership to the country’s Jewish community and overseeing matters of religious life and heritage preservation.

-In March, 2020, Pinto called upon the Jews of Morocco and the global Jewish community to comply with governmental regulations intended to contain the COVID-19 pandemic, in response to reports of Orthodox Jewish Haredi communities around the world defying restrictions on their traditional lifestyle.
+In March 2020, Pinto called upon the Jews of Morocco and the global Jewish community to comply with governmental regulations intended to contain the COVID-19 pandemic, in response to reports of Orthodox Jewish Haredi communities around the world defying restrictions on their traditional lifestyle.

+In November 2025, Pinto met with the American rapper Kanye West, who had faced widespread criticism in the preceding years for expressing antisemitic views.
+West expressed remorse for his views, which he blamed on his struggles with bipolar disorder.
+Pinto forgave West and praised him for taking steps towards accountability.